 You’ve noticed cracks forming or significant stains and discoloration.
 Do you attempt repairing the plaster yourself or hire a professional?

-Since repairing plaster is often an involved process, the decision comes down to your budget, the severity of your plaster problem, and whether or not you have the time to do the project yourself.
+Repairing gunite (also called shotcrete) is often an involved process, so the decision comes down to your budget, the severity of your plaster problem, and whether or not you have the time to do the project yourself.
 Let’s take a look at the pros and cons of both options.

 Hiring a Professional